 The Squalicum Creek at West Street Fish Passage Improvement Project is part of a coordinated, strategic approach to fish barrier removal in Bellingham, and one of many projects completed or in the works in the Squalicum Creek watershed.
 This project will replace two partial fish passage barriers in the main channel of Squalicum Creek adjacent to Squalicum Creek Park, near the intersection of Squalicum Way and West Street.
 Removing these barriers will make the crossings 100% passable for fish, including Chinook, coho, pink and chum salmon, steelhead and sea-run cutthroat trout, and resident fish species.
 These barriers are ranked as high priority for improvement in the City’s Fish Barrier Prioritization.

-The contract for 30% design was awarded to Osborn Consulting on March 18, 2025 and the 30% design is anticipated to be complete by mid-2026.
-We have completed field investigations and are working on alternative selection, which will help determine the preferred alternative for advancing to design.
-Advancing design beyond 30% will depend on available funding.
+The contract for 30% design was awarded to Osborn Consulting on March 18, 2025 and the 30% design is anticipated to be complete by July 2026.
+We have completed the alternative analysis and selected a preferred alternative.

 Sign up to receive monthly email updates on current Public Works projects and programs.